Bay Area Solidarity Summer (BASS)

 Afghanistan • Bangladesh • Bhutan • Burma • India • Maldives • Nepal • Pakistan • Sri Lanka • Fiji • Diaspora

-Bay Area Solidarity Summer, or BASS, is a 5-day training program specifically for emerging progressive South Asian American activists and organizers, ages 18–24.
+Bay Area Solidarity Summer, or BASS, is an annual 5-day training program specifically for emerging progressive South Asian American activists and organizers, ages 18–23.
 (We explain “South Asian” below.)
-The training is low-cost or free, and includes housing, food, classes, and access to mentors.
+The training is low-cost or free, and includes curriculum, readings, and access to mentors and a network.

 • learn concrete skills for creating real-world change